Thursday, March 28, 2024

 McGraw was born December 9, 1915, and that made her the perfect age to be a Ruth Plumly Thompson fan.
 She was six when the first Thompson Oz book, The Royal Book of Oz, appeared.
 McGraw’s favorite Oz book was Ruth Plumly Thompson’s Grampa in Oz (1924), published when McGraw was eight years old.
 At the time of the writing of Merry Go Round in Oz McGraw was living in Sherwood, Oregon, on a filbert orchard, about twenty miles south of Portland.

-Her daughter, Lauren Lynn McGraw, was born August 15, 1944, and grew up reading the Oz books as well.
+Her daughter, Lauren Lynn McGraw, was born August 15, 1944, and grew up reading the Oz books.
+And, like her mother, she considered Grampa in Oz her favorite Oz book.
 She was seventeen when she and her mom began writing Merry Go Round in Oz and nineteen when it was published.
 She had married J. Robert Wagner in February 1962 and the young couple was living across the driveway from her parents' home in a small A-frame that Eloise and her husband, fellow children's author William Corbin, had built a few years earlier.

 Lauren McGraw Wagner circa 1963